allan-pg/Music-Store-Analysis-in-MYSQL/README.md

 ![image](https://github.com/user-attachments/assets/dc513813-421c-4be9-92ec-c0a30a2c45f7)

+## Music store Data analysis
+I analysed music store database and came up with important findings from our database
 Lets dive into our SQL questions to solve.
 The quiz is arranged in form of:-
 - Easy
 - Moderate